corentind59/aws-ssm-config/README.md

 This package comes from a refactoring problem that I had during a personal project.
-Basically, I stored by configuration on AWS SSM Parameter Store and wanted to retrieve it in a simple, sexy and efficient way.
+Basically, I stored by configuration on AWS SSM Parameter Store and wanted to retrieve it in a simple and efficient way.
 So I made a simple package that I could reuse to make it easy and BOOM !
 Here is **aws-ssm-config** !

 ## Installation